alexsad/multiplayer-snake/README.md

 Localhost address http://localhost/frontend/

-Code for multiplayer snake game based from [tutorial](https://www.youtube.com/watch?v=ppcBIHv_ZPs) on the Traversy Media YouTube channel.
+Code for multiplayer snake game is based in this [tutorial](https://www.youtube.com/watch?v=ppcBIHv_ZPs) on the Traversy Media YouTube channel.

 To deploy this version to Heroku you need only github deploy configuration so this is a more simple version to deploy than [this video](https://www.youtube.com/watch?v=M9RDYkFs-EQ).